State Parks COVID-19 Resource Center

 - Plan Ahead – Prior to leaving home, check the webpage of the park unit you plan to visit to find out if it is open, if parking is available, if camping reservations can be booked and what visitor guidelines are in effect.

 - Stay Safer at 6 feet – No matter the recreational activity, maintain a physical distance of 6 feet or more.
 Your guests should only include those within your immediate household.
 This means no guests or friends, and no gatherings, picnics or parties.
 Visitors are being asked to leave if there are too many people to allow for the required physical distance.

 - Boating: Do not raft up to other boaters or pull up onto a beach next to other recreators.

 - Off-highway Vehicle Recreation: Do not ride next to others or pull up next to someone else as it could put you in close proximity to others.
 Stage 10 feet or more from each other during unloading and loading.

 - Keep Clean – Be prepared.
-Not all restrooms are open to the public.
-Bring soap/sanitizer and pack out all trash.
+Not all restrooms are open to the public. in some cases, restrooms will be temporarily closed to keep up with cleaning schedules.
+Bring soap/handsanitizer and pack out all trash.

-- Camping: If you are camping in an RV, please use the restrooms in your own unit.
-This will help reduce the use of the shared restrooms at campgrounds.
+- Camping: If you are camping in an RV, please use the restroom in your own unit.
+This will help redice the use of the shared restrooms at campgrounds.

 State Parks will continue to monitor visitation and physical distancing across the State Park System and if unsafe conditions develop, park units may close again.